SSC369/ZuAI-Blogs/readme.md

 ## Frontend

-This is the frontend part of the ZUAI Blogs application, built using React and Vite.
+This is the frontend part of the  Blogz application, built using React and Vite.
 The application features a responsive layout for viewing, creating, and editing blog posts.
 It also includes user authentication and a comment system.

 ## Features